-The prostate is a walnut-sized gland that is part of a man's sex organs.
-The prostate is wrapped around the urethra, the tube that carries urine out of the body when you urinate.
+The prostate is a walnut-sized gland that is part of a man's sexual organs.
+The prostate is wrapped around the urethra, the tube that carries urine out of the bladder (the organ that holds your urine) when you urinate.
 In men, the urethra also carries semen, the fluid that contains sperm, out of the body during ejaculation.
-The prostate adds special fluids to the semen when a man ejaculates, and muscles in the prostate gland contract to force the semen out of the body.
+The prostate adds prostatic fluid to the semen when a man ejaculates, and muscles in the prostate gland contract to force the semen out of the body.

 Approximately 3 million American men have some type of prostate disease.
 The most common prostate diseases are: